 Now it’s time to make your perfect fishtail braid less perfect.
 Lightly pull on each side of the braid to fatten it up.
 Pull out a few pieces at the top to create the ultimate falling-out fishtail à la Ciara.

-Give it a spritz of finishing spray (we love Aterna’s Caviar Anti-Aging Perfect Texture Finishing Spray, £30) for added hold and texture, and that’s it.
+Give it a spritz of finishing spray (we love Bumble and bumble Hairdresser's Invisible Oil UV Protective Dry Oil Finishing Spray, £25) for added hold and texture, and that’s it.

-Credits: Hair by Anh Co Tran, Makeup by Stacey Tan, Photographed by Paley Fairman, Modeled by Ali Collier, Produced by Clique Studio
+Credits: Hair by Anh Co Tran, Makeup by Stacey Tan, Photographed by Paley Fairman, Modelled by Ali Collier, Produced by Clique Studio.